Pootie Tang: Plot

 Pootie Tang falls for Ireenie's tricks and subsequently falls apart.
-His status as pop culture icon is destroyed, and he engages on a quest to "find [him]self".
+His pop cultural status is destroyed, and he engages on a quest to "find [him]self".
 This journey is encouraged by his friend Biggie Shorty, who promises to wait for Pootie to return to her and to the rest of society.
 Pootie moves to a farm where the local sheriff decides Pootie should start dating his daughter.
 After his single corn stalk dies, he has a vision of Daddy Tang and Momma Dee.
 Daddy Tang reveals that there is nothing special about Pootie's belt; instead, Pootie must fight evil with the goodness that is inside him.
 After dealing with Dirty Dee and his henchman Froggy (as well as getting his belt back), Pootie realizes he must move back to the city and fight crime once again.

 Pootie Tang returns to the city just as Dick Lecter is unveiling the first of his new restaurant chain, Pootie's Bad Time Burgers.
 At a small news conference, Pootie confronts Lecter only to discover that Lecter has amassed dozens of "Pootie-alikes" who will spread the message of LecterCorp around the nation.
 Pootie Tang, with the help of Biggie Shorty, defeats all of these henchmen and Lecter himself.
 Good triumphs over evil once again, and Biggie Shorty finally gets her man: she and Pootie Tang plan to get married now that Pootie is back.
 Elsewhere, Dick Lecter leaves corporate life and becomes an actor, Ireenie leaves him and becomes a counselor helping at-risk teenage prostitutes, and Dirty Dee is still dirty.